Student Wellbeing and Engagement Policy

 Bullying and Harassment

-At TC all complaints of harassment and bullying are taken seriously and investigated by the Community Executive Team.
-As per the TC Bullying Prevention Policy students found to have harassed or bullied a member of the school community will face disciplinary consequences, covering a range of strategies for those in breach of the policy, as described in this document.
+At Templestowe College all complaints of harassment and bullying are taken seriously and investigated by the Community Executive Team.
+As per the Bullying Prevention Policy, students found to have harassed or bullied a member of the school community will face disciplinary consequences, covering a range of strategies for those in breach of the policy, as described in this document.
 Further to this, supports and assistance will be provided to those who have been harassed or bullied.

 Engaging with families